I have accepted the inevitable. It took my entire strength. 4 days without my mom. 4 days, so full of pain and feeling of irreplaceable loss.

 Lifeschool blog: Flowers for my mom

 It is amazing how things always survive people.
-Unfair, actually.
+That’s so unfair, actually.

 And all the art has a nice flow here and your mom had great taste –